 A healthy diet is essential for maintaining your health and managing stress levels.

 Eating nutrient-rich foods helps your body to function at its best, both physically and emotionally.
-In addition, avoiding processed foods and sugary drinks can help to reduce inflammation in the body, which can lead to stress.
+In addition, avoiding ultra processed foods and sugary drinks can help to reduce inflammation in the body, which can lead to stress.

 Get Enough Sleep

 Getting enough sleep is critical for managing stress and maintaining your health.
 When you are chronically tired, it can be difficult to manage stressors effectively.
-Aim to get at least seven to eight hours of sleep each night (5).
+Aim to get at least seven to nine hours of sleep each night (5).

 Practice Relaxation Techniques

 There are many different relaxation techniques that can help you manage stress.
 Some popular methods include yoga, meditation, deep breathing exercises, and aromatherapy.
 Choose the technique that works best for you and make time for it each day.

 Spending time with loved ones can help to reduce stress and promote positive emotions.
 Whether you stay in touch via text, social media, or in person, quality time spent with those you care about is crucial for maintaining your health and well-being.